Frequently Asked Questions (FAQs)

 Contact a local lawn care service or contractor (listed in the yellow pages of the phone book under “Excavating Contractors”, “Landscape Contractors”, or “Lawn and Grounds”.)

 The Iowa Department of Natural Resources advises people to contact the manufacturer for mail back instructions.
 Many manufacturers also list their address on back of the unit.
+RecycleNation has more information about smoke detectors and carbon monoxide detectors.

 Visit Earth911.com to search for mail-in programs